Palingenesis/Tims-I2C-Dual-Motor-Driver/README.md

 ## There are connections for a Quadratic Encoder for each Motor
 ![Quadratic Signal](images/Oscilloscope.png)
 The Quadratic Encoder needs to be the A/B type and be the same VCC as the Board.
-* If the Board counts bacwards when the motor runs forwrd, the two quadratic input need to be swapped.
+* If the Board counts bacwards when the motor runs forward, the two quadratic input need to be swapped.
 * With an encoder attached to a motor, commands can be sent to set the motor to a specific position.
 ## There are connections for a Station for each Motor
 * A Station is a place for a switch to be fitted to a project, that when triggerd, will reset the position of the Motor to a known position.